ufrisk/pcileech/readme.md

 To all my sponsors, Thank You 💖

 All sponsorships are welcome, no matter how large or small.
-I especially wish to thank my **bronze sponsors**: [grandprixgp](https://github.com/grandprixgp).

 Changelog:
 ==========